csacanam/fanio/README.md

 ## 💡 Solution: Fanio

-Fanio turns every event into a liquid digital asset.
+Fanio turns every event into a liquid digital asset through crowdfunding campaigns.

 ### How It Works

-1. **Event Token Creation**: Each show issues an EventToken (`$EVENT`)
+1. **Campaign Creation**: Organizer creates a campaign with target amount and funding token (USDC)
-2. **Fan Funding**: Fans fund the show by buying `$EVENT` during the pre-funding phase
+2. **Fan Funding**: Fans contribute USDC to reach the target, receiving EventTokens 1:1
-3. **Organizer Payment**: Organizer receives their full target in USDC if the goal is reached
+3. **Campaign Success**: If target is reached, organizer gets full funding upfront
-4. **Automatic Liquidity**: A liquidity pool is automatically created on Uniswap v4 with a special hook, guaranteeing a secondary market
+4. **Automatic Liquidity**: Pool is created on Uniswap V4 with excess funds + EventTokens
-5. **Fair Revenue**: Fanio revenue model with transparent fees (10% in USDC + percentage in swap fees)
+5. **Secondary Market**: Fans can trade EventTokens with dynamic fees (1% buy, 10% sell)

 ### Inspirations